Cookies Policy for Axiom Translate

 Limitation of Liability

-IN NO EVENT AXIOM TRANSLATE LLP WILL BE LIABLE TO ANY PARTY FOR ANY DIRECT, INDIRECT, INCIDENTAL, EXEMPLARY, SPECIAL OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THIS WEBSITE, OR ON ANY OTHER HYPER LINKED WEBSITE, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR OTHER DATA ON YOUR INFORMATION HANDLING SYSTEM OR OTHERWISE, EVEN IF AXIOM TRANSLATE LLP IS EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT AXIOM TRANSLATE LTD WILL BE LIABLE TO ANY PARTY FOR ANY DIRECT, INDIRECT, INCIDENTAL, EXEMPLARY, SPECIAL OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THIS WEBSITE, OR ON ANY OTHER HYPER LINKED WEBSITE, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR OTHER DATA ON YOUR INFORMATION HANDLING SYSTEM OR OTHERWISE, EVEN IF AXIOM TRANSLATE LTD IS EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 We are concerned about privacy and endeavor to collect only as much data as is required to make your experience on the website as efficient as possible.
 The website has security measures in place to help protect against the loss, misuse and alteration of the data under our control.
 When you submit sensitive information via the website, your information is protected both online and off-line by use of Secure Socket Layer (SSL) technology.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and after we receive it.
 While no methods are completely secure and we cannot guarantee absolute security, we strive to use commercially accepted methods to protect your personal information.
 See the privacy statement disclosures relating to the collection and use of your information.